bbc/tams/docs/appnotes/0003-tag-names.md

 * `embedded`: A C2PA manifest is present inside this multi-essence Flow
 * `detached`: A C2PA manifest has been copied from this multi-essence Flow into a collected mono-essence data Flow.
   The Flow will have the role `c2pa` in the multi-essence Flow's `flow_collection` array.

+### hls_segments

+Status: **Experimental**

+Used in the TAMS demonstration at IBC 2024.

+The type is a `number`.
+It is used to limit the number of segments presented in the HLS manifest.
+Defaults to `150` if the tag is not set.
+Use the value `inf` to list all segments.
+However, listing all segments may result in the generation of the HLS manifest timing out.

+### hls_segment_length

+Status: **Experimental**

+Used in the TAMS demonstration at IBC 2024.

+The type is a `number`.
+It is used to calculate the [MEDIA-SEQUENCE](https://datatracker.ietf.org/doc/html/rfc8216#section-4.3.3.2) value in the HLS manifest.
+This tag is only used if the [flow_status](#flow_status) tag value is `ingesting`.
+The value of this tag should be set to the duration of each segment in the flow (in seconds).
+Flows using this feature must therefore have segments of consistant length.

 ## Known Source Tags